-Akilah Collins, Conference
+Akilah Collins-Anderson, Conference

 Akilah Collins-Anderson is a PhD student in the Public Health Sciences program and NIMH T32 Predoctoral Fellow at Washington University in St. Louis.
 Her research interests include mental and behavioral health disparities, social determinants of health, chronic disease, and health education.
 Before starting her doctoral studies, Akilah provided research support for the New York State Psychiatric Institute and NYC Department of Education.
 She also led research studies for the Department of Family & Social Medicine and the Rose F. Kennedy Children’s Evaluation & Rehabilitation Center at Albert Einstein College of Medicine located in Bronx, New York.
 Akilah is specifically interested in contributing factors, evidence-to-action plans, and implementation strategies around high-priority Black health issues.
 Read more

 Akilah grew up in a family of Caribbean immigrants in the New York metro area.
 She received her BA in Public Health from the University of Rochester and her MPH in Sociomedical Sciences with an advanced certificate in Research Methods from Columbia University Mailman School of Public Health.